A Calming Cup: Why Drinking Tea For Stress And Anxiety Can Be Helpful

 Tea and Stress-Relief

 Whether it's true tea made from the leaves of the camellia sinensis plant or an herbal infusion, tea has a wealth of benefits that can help fight the symptoms of anxiety and stress and promote peace of mind and relaxation.
 While the compounds contained in tea and herbs have been shown to have a positive effect in treating mental health issues, the ritual surrounding tea can be just as significant in terms of improving symptoms of stress and anxiety.
-From traditional tea ceremonies honed over the course of hundreds of years, to the little private moments we steal for ourselves everyday, taking the time to prepare and consume tea can be a welcome moment of calm in an otherwise hectic world.

 The Ritual of a Cup of Tea